See Your Aviation Safety Promotion Timeline

 - care about the SMS;

-- understand their protections from management for self-reporting errors and mistake;
+- understand their protections from management for self-reporting errors and mistakes;

 - identify safety hazards;